agsb/minute/README.md

 The USB HID specification reserves 8 dead keys as modifiers.

-The Minute uses dead keys, named as Alt, Gui, Shf (Shift), Ctr (Control).
+The Minute uses dead keys, named as Alt, Gui (Meta), Shf (Shift), Ctr (Control).

 Several combinations could be used for sequences of keys.
-Softwares for keyboard, configures macros with one tap (aka click), double tap, hold, tap and hold, to make combos. <https://precondition.github.io/home-row-mods>.
+Softwares for keyboard, configures macros with one tap (aka click), double tap, hold, tap and hold, to make [funny combos](https://precondition.github.io/home-row-mods).

-Using dead keys Alt, Shf as (none, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.
+Using dead keys Alt, Shf as (None, Alt, Shf, Shf Alt), and Gui Ctr as (None, Gui, Ctr, Gui Ctr), gives sixteen combinations of possible modifiers.

 Sixteen keyboard maps of 20 keys.
 Total de 320 combos keys !